Hack026/GithubProfileWrapper/README.md

 # GithubProfileWrapper
 GithubProfileWrapper using HTML, CSS, JS .
-Enter your Github Username and CLICK on sHOW Details
+Enter your Github Username and CLICK on Show Details to get your details , Projects Section will be added preety soon.
+Cheers!